 Arlisson Kiki Melo’s Biography

-Arlisson Melo was born on the 25th of June, 1981 in the Amazonian city of Manaus, Brazil.
-Kiki started his Jiu Jitsu training from a very young age (around 7 or 8 years old), his father was an accomplished Jiu Jitsu athlete and he decided to take his son’s tuition upon himself.
-When He was older he joined his dad’s gym and took regular classes there with coach Nonato Machado with whom he received his blue and purple belts.
+Arlisson Melo was born on the 25th of June, 1981 in Manaus, capital city of the Brazilian state of Manaus.
+Kiki started his Jiu Jitsu training from a very young age (around 7 years old), through his father’s influence.
+His father (Cosmo Dias) started Melo at a very young age, teaching Kiki himself and later had him join Nonato Machado’s class, with whom Arlisson received his blue and purple belts.

-After he received his purple belt from Mr Machado he moved to Rio de Janeiro where he started training with Andre Pederneiras and Wendell Alexander at the Nova Uniao head quarters, he received the brown and black belts (2001) by the hands of Andre Pederneiras himself.
+After he received his purple belt from Mr Machado he moved to Rio de Janeiro where he started training with Andre Pederneiras and Wendell Alexander at the Nova Uniao head quarters.
+There Kiki was promoted to brown and black belt – a promotion that took place in 2001.

 A certain day when training at Nova Uniao in Rio de Janeiro his wrestling prowess was spotted by Vitor “Shaolin” Ribeiro, who told him he should compete at the Wrestling Nationals that were on later that week.
 Arlisson knew very little about wrestling rules so for the days leading to the Open he went over the rules with “Shaolin”.
 When the tournament came, “Kiki” won his division with flying colours and was invited to be a part of the National Team.
 Fortunately (for jiu jitsu) he refused to continue his focus on BJJ.